EnochBabs/Real-Estate-Sales-Analysis/README.md

 2. What is the trend of Real Estate Year on Year (YOY)?
 3. What is the relationship/correlation between assessed Value and Sales Value?
 4. Which property type is the costliest?
+5. Which Town has the highest total sales of Real Estate, and what property type was the most sold?
-5. Show the Correlation map of the Variables involved.
+6. Show the Correlation map of the Variables involved.

 ## Visualization
 Each Problem Statement have been answered through using different Visualization methods that can be interpreted and understood even by the layman.
 The data comes alive through these Visuals